OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zos_lib.md

 npm install --global ganache-cli
 ```

-Now, install the ZeppelinOS JavaScript library running:
+Now, install the OpenZeppelin SDK JavaScript library running:

 ```console
 npm install zos-lib
 ```

 That's it!
-Our project is now fully set up for using ZeppelinOS programmatically.
+Our project is now fully set up for using OpenZeppelin SDK programmatically.

 ## Adding some contracts